Prthmsh7/Sellene/README.md

    Create fashion collections that are profound expressions of your identity, your persona, your signal.
 Think beyond fleeting trends.
    - **Prize:** $1,000 worth of StudioAI credits
    - **Link:** [Juxtamode Testnet](https://testnet.juxtamode.com/)

-### That’s Not Priority
-1. **Gelato**
-   Integrate Gelato Services that are on Story: VRF, Functions, or Relay.
-   - **Prize:** 3,000,000 Gelato Units

-2. **Crossmint**
-   AI Agent Track: Use Crossmint's APIs and Storykit for seamless Web3 integration and NFT management.
-   - **Prize:** $1,500 in premium feature credits

-3. **thirdweb**
-   Build consumer apps, either mobile-native or integrating AI functionalities using thirdweb.
-   - **Prize:** 30-day free trial worth $100 usage credits (3 months of thirdweb credits)

-4. **Holoworld**
-   Build an AI agent with a unique persona and capabilities using Holoworld's no-code platform.
-   - **Prize:** $10,000 worth of credits & support turning your agent IP into a 3D model

-5. **Zapper**
-   Zapper API gives you access to all the on-chain data you need to build your next project!
-Don’t set up indexing or parsing infrastructure — just query ready-to-use endpoints.
-   - **Prize:** $2,000 worth of API credits + 10,000 free API credits for all participants

 -

 # IDEA